scuzzydude/asimov/asimov.md

 Agents who provide better overall value than just the size of the checks the artists receive should do better than their peers.
 It forces agents to think bigger picture and long term when sourcing work.

 Artists should benefit from a market assessment of the relative value of their talent and work.
 It's also like a savings plan, keeping some amount of their earned income in a domain of investment that aligns with their specific expertise.
-The can investing their own careers.
+They can invest in their own careers.
 They can bet on their peers and mentors.
-They can commit to whatever floats their boat, which may end up being a Scoot of Yacht.[^39]
+They can commit to whatever floats their boat, which may end up being a Scoot of Yacht.[^38]

 ### Pre-Agency (PrAS)